jina-ai/jina/README.md

 </details>

 It downloads Fashion-MNIST training and test data; tells Jina to index 60,000 images from the training set.
 Then, it randomly samples images from the test set as queries, asks Jina to retrieve relevant results.
-After about 1 minute, it will open a webpage and show results like this:
+The whole process takes about 1 minute, eventually it will open a webpage and show results like this:

 <p align="center">
   <img src="https://github.com/jina-ai/jina/blob/master/docs/chapters/helloworld/hello-world.gif?raw=true" alt="Jina banner" width="90%">